 1. Store up treasures in Heaven not treasures on Earth – for where our treasure is there our hearts will be also.
 The earth is the Lord’s, and everything in it – the world, and all who live in it.
 Nothing material belongs to any human – for all of creation belongs to God.
 So, share all things with your sisters and brothers, and claim nothing as your own.
 If you are to share in what is imperishable, how much more should you share in things which perish?
-No person can be wealthy without another being poor and choosing comfort over justice is sin.
+No person can be wealthy without another being poor.
+Choosing selfish comfort over compassionate generosity is sin.
 For Jesus has spoken “If you want to be perfect, go, sell your possessions and give to the poor, and you will have treasure in heaven.
 Then come, follow me.”

 3. Turn the tables of money lenders.
 When you see injustice speak against it.
 Our families, our society, and our church are all in desperate need of prophets.
 The Lord calls to each of us just as he called to Jeremiah when he said “Go down to the palace of the king and declare, “Do what is just and right.
 Rescue from the hand of the oppressor the one who has been robbed.
 Do no wrong or violence to the foreigner, the orphan, or the widow.”
 Make yourself responsible for the holiness of your people and not just yourself.
 We have turned God’s beautiful creation from a temple into a robber’s den and the burden to repent of this sin lies within each and every person.